-In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which requires a not-for-profit entity to present contributed nonfinancial assets in the statement of activities as a line item that is separate from contributions of cash or other financial assets.
-ASU 2020-07 also requires additional qualitative and quantitative disclosures about contributed nonfinancial assets received, disaggregated by category.
-This guidance is effective for fiscal years beginning after June 15, 2021.
-Management does not believe the adoption of this guidance will have a significant impact on the Foundation's financial statements.
+On January 1, 2022, the Foundation adopted Financial Accounting Standards Board (FASB) ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which requires a not-for-profit entity to present contributed nonfinancial assets in the statement of activities as a line item that is separate from contributions of cash or other financial assets.
+The adoption of ASU 2020-07 resulted in in-kind contributions being broken out in the statement of activities from contributions.
+In addition, additional disclosures are now required for these in-kind contributions; see Note 5 and Note 6.